yohoos/nvim/README.md

 <cntrl> plus the above directions for moving between windows

 Shift-3 to find next occurence of word

+Shift-Enter to enter newline in next line
+Cntrl-Enter to enter newline in above line

 ### Cut, Copy, Paste